Good geodesics satisfying the timelike curvature-dimension condition: Introduction

 \subsection{Lott--Sturm--Villani theory}

-In the noughties, descriptions of synthetic Ricci curvature bounds by $K\in\R$ for metric mea\-sure spaces $(\mms,\met,\meas)$ via optimal transport were set up by Sturm \cite{sturm2006a,sturm2006b}, and independently Lott and Villani \cite{lott2009}.
+Almost two decades ago, descriptions of synthetic Ricci curvature bounds by $K\in\R$ for metric mea\-sure spaces $(\mms,\met,\meas)$ via optimal transport were set up by Sturm \cite{sturm2006a,sturm2006b}, and independently Lott and Villani \cite{lott2009}.
 This leads to the so-called $\CD(K,\infty)$ spaces.
 Combined with the works of Ambrosio, Gigli, and Savaré \cite{ambrosio2014a,ambrosio2014b, ambrosio2015}, these have become a research area which is highly active today.
-The strongest results in this framework have been obtained for $\CD(K,N)$ spaces, i.e.~$\CD(K,\infty)$ spaces admitting a synthetic upper bound $N\in[1,\infty)$ on their ``dimension'' \cite{bacher2010, cavalletti2021, erbar2015, gigli2015, lott2009, sturm2006b}.
+The strongest results in this framework have been obtained for $\CD(K,N)$ spaces, i.e.~$\CD(K,\infty)$ spaces admitting a synthetic upper bound $N\in[1,\infty)$ on their ``dimension'' \cite{amb, bacher2010, cavalletti2021, erbar2015, gigli2015, lott2009, sturm2006b}.
 The literature is too large to be cited exhaustively; let us only mention the splitting theorem \cite{gigli2013} for $\RCD(0,N)$ spaces, i.e.~infinitesimally Hilbertian $\CD(0,N)$ spaces, which in turn has lead to a good structure theory for $\RCD(K,N)$ spaces \cite{brue2020,giglimondino2015, mondino2019}.

 In \cite{rajala2012a,rajala2012b} Rajala has proven the existence of $W_2$-geodesics of measures whose densities are uniformly $\Ell^\infty$ in time under $\CD(K,\infty)$ and $\CD(K,N)$, respectively, once their endpoints have bounded support and $\Ell^\infty$-densities with respect to $\meas$.
 In addition, by \cite{ambrosiomondino2015,rajala2012b} such a geodesic can be constructed to satisfy the defining entropic semiconvexity inequality.
 This generalizes results from the smooth case \cite{cordero2001, mccann2001, vonrenesse2005}, and remarkably does not rely on any nonbranching assumption.